HclX/WyzeHacks/README.md

 Starting with version 0.5.01, you can tell the camera to uninstall wyzehacks by placing a file at the following location:
   `<CamDir>/wyzehacks/uninstall`
-Once the uninstallation finished, you will see a file `uninstall.done` confirming the success of uninstallation, or a file `uninstall.failed` telling something went wrong with the uninstallation.
+Once the uninstallation finishes, you will see a file `uninstall.done` confirming the success of uninstallation; or a file `uninstall.failed` telling something went wrong with the uninstallation.

 ## Do a manual telnet uninstall